data2health/contributor-role-ontology/docs/pages/faqs.md

 We welcome the participation of interested colleagues.
 We anticipate that the structure of CRO will continue to be refined.
 Please see the contributors page for more information.

 ### How is CRO related to CD2H?
-The CRO is funded by the NIH Center for Data to Health, and is part of the Architecting Attribution project [https://github.com/data2health/architecting_attribution](https://github.com/data2health/architecting_attribution), led by Kristi Holmes of Northwestern University and Dave Eichmann of University of Iowa.
+The CRO is funded by the NIH Center for Data to Health, and is part of the [Architecting Attribution project](https://github.com/data2health/architecting_attribution), led by Kristi Holmes of Northwestern University and Dave Eichmann of University of Iowa.

 ### How do I cite CRO?
 Please cite: Marijane White, Nicole Vasilevsky, Melissa Haendel, [https://zenodo.org/record/2593739#.XTZWoZNKgl4](https://zenodo.org/record/2593739#.XTZWoZNKgl4)